marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/TechZoneTiles.md

 ### Guacamole

+Once you get your TechZone reservation, the email and your TechZone Reservation page will give  you a link to the Guacamole Desktop.
+You will use that to access your new environment.

 !!!
 INFO
         Apache Guacamole is a clientless remote desktop gateway.
 It supports standard protocols like VNC, RDP, and SSH.